-Throughout my career as a graphic artist and architect, I have looked for and created beauty in my surroundings.
-The works I have created have been used for theatrical productions, costumes, illustrations for commercial books, tourist leaflets and even wine labels.
+Throughout my career as a graphic artist and an architect, I have looked for and created beauty in my surroundings.
+The works I have created have been used for theatrical productions, costumes, illustrations for commercial books, tourist leaflets, and even wine labels.
 The Riviera and cities of Northern Italy have been the inspiration for a number of Italian exhibitions.

 As a member of the Society of Architect Artists, I have taken part in several of their London exhibitions and become better acquainted with this unique city and its beauty.
 In the sun and water 'Venice Impressions' (2004), 'London's Atmosphere' (2005) and the end of 'Routemaster 38' (2006), I try in my art to capture the soul of places, a recent project being “Cambridge College Sundials”.

 Watercolour classes for charity at Selwyn College, Cambridge, have given me an opportunity to transmit my passion to many other people of all ages.

 In 2009 I had a very successful “Cambridge-Venice” exhibition in Venice, which was followed in 2010, by the exhibition “A homage to the Venetian Architects” during the Venice Architecture Biennale, much praised by the public and media.

 These exhibitions were followed in 2012, 2014 and 2016 by specific exhibitions of the different areas, the “Sestieri” of Venice together with two detailed exhibitions about the Gritti & Danieli Hotels, all in exceptional venues, namely the Salone Gardini, Palazzo Franchetti and Magazzini del Sale no. 5.

 In the last year, I have started to create panoramic views, these have been much admired for the skill of the artwork and their dimensions – up to 2.5m in length.

 My works are on permanent display in Gallery 19, South Kensington, London which is the authorised art dealer in London.